Table of Contents

 New Waters Recovery has strict sourcing requirements, relying on sources from scholarly research and peer-reviewed studies, as well as those from medical associations.
 We keep away from using third-party references as our sources.
 In order to learn more about how we choose our sources and our sourcing guidelines, please reference our Editorial Policy.

-NIDA.
-Fentanyl Drug Facts.
+NIDA. fentanyl Drug Facts.
 National Institute on Drug Abuse website.
 Published June 1, 2021.
 Accessed August 23, 2022. https://nida.nih.gov/research-topics/fentanyl

-The United States Drug Enforcement Administration.
-Fentanyl.
+The United States Drug Enforcement Administration. fentanyl.
 Dea.gov.
 Accessed August 23, 2022. https://www.dea.gov/factsheets/fentanyl#:~:text=

 Sissons, B. What to know about opiate withdrawal.
 Medicalnewstoday.com.
 Published May 22, 2022.
 Accessed August 23, 2022. https://www.medicalnewstoday.com/articles/326223